Ir al contenido principal

 Capsules, oral liquid medicine and injection

 Many types of fungi live harmlessly on our skin and in other places in the environment.
 However, some types of fungi can thrive and multiply on the surface of our bodies to cause infections of the skin, mouth or vagina.
 The most common fungi to cause skin infections are the tinea group of fungi.
-A common infection of the mouth and vagina is called thrush.
+A common infection of the boca y vagina is called thrush.
 It is caused by an overgrowth of a yeast (which is a type of fungus) called candida.

 Fungal infections sometimes occur within the body as well.
 You are more at risk of developing an internal fungal infection if your immune system does not work properly.
 For example, if you are having chemotherapy, or if you are taking medicines for rheumatic disease, or if you have HIV/AIDS.
 Internal fungal infections can be serious.